Financial Literacy Basics

 What is a W-2 form?
 A W-2 is a U.S. tax form that an employer issues to each employee every January, summarising the previous year's wages and the taxes withheld from those wages.
 Employees use it to file their federal and state income tax returns.

 When should I receive my W-2?
 By January 31 each year, by federal law.
 If you have not received yours by mid-February, contact the employer's payroll or HR department first.
-If they cannot provide one, the IRS publishes a process for filing without it using a substitute form.
+If they cannot provide one, the IRS publishes a process for filing without it using a substitute form (Form 4852).

 What's the difference between a W-2 and a 1099?
 A W-2 is for employees — workers whose employer withholds taxes and pays the matching half of Social Security and Medicare.
 A 1099 is for non-employees — independent contractors, freelancers, gig workers — who are responsible for paying their own income tax and the full self-employment tax.
 The forms report different income types and trigger different tax calculations.